 What are the cabins like?

-Most cabins are 2-person cabins, but some barges also have triple cabins.
-There are four categories: Standard Plus (cabins with private shower/toilet; bunk beds), Comfort (cabins as Standard Plus but with twin beds), Comfort Plus (cabins as Comfort, small ship or with air-conditioning) and Comfort DeLuxe (a very comfortable and tastefully furnished 5-star ship; cabins have twin beds and air-conditioning).
-In all categories the cabins have central heating and a porthole or window; they are provided with running water (hot and cold), private shower/toilet and 220 voltage.
+Most cabins are 2-person cabins (twin or double beds), but some barges also have single and triple cabins.
+All cabins have central heating and a porthole or window; they are provided with running water (hot and cold), private shower/toilet and 220 voltage.
 There is limited storage space in the cabin.
 We recommend 1 suitcase per person.
 You can slide the suitcase under the bed.

 The team, hospitality comes first

 The captain/skipper, the chef and your tour guide all welcome you warmly.
 They are prepared specifically for these trips and will provide good and safe passage, good meals, and a friendly, pleasant atmosphere.
 They will, of course, also give you a great deal of interesting information during and after the cycling and sailing.
 The skipper is responsible for the smooth running of things on board; the cook is in charge of the catering.
 A tour leader accompanies you during the bike ride and can assist in case of breakdowns.
 He/She will be your guide to point out the things of interest along the way and is multi-lingual (Dutch/English, some speak German and/or French).